 I know, I know.
 It’s not a film.
 But the Outlander TV series has so many scenes set in Scotland that I thought I would sneak it in at the end of my list.
 From fairy-tale castles to highland landscapes and villages, this show is sure to inspire you to travel to Scotland.
 If you’re in the UK, get it here.
 If you’re in the US, get it here.

 And the list doesn’t stop here.
-With new films like Mary, Queen of Scots coming out later this year, there’s more to come.
+With new films coming out all the time, there’s more to come.
 Stay tuned.

 New here?
 Join thousands of others and subscribe to the A Lady in London blog via email or Bloglovin’.

 Some of the links in this blog post are affiliate links.
 At no cost to you, I earn a small commission when you click on them and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the A Lady in London blog.